 "Companies based in large markets like the U.S., Europe or China are often unable to see beyond the demands, opportunities, quirks and requirements of their domestic market.
 Their view of the global market is blurry and they tend to build with an entirely domestic market in mind.
 Taking a product that is successful in your domestic market onto the world stage is a challenging proposition."

-In conjunction with the many talented IT&T professionals based in Australia, there is strong opportunity to take Australian startups into the global market.
+In conjunction with the many talented tech and digital professionals based in Australia, there is strong opportunity to take Australian startups into the global market.
 So think again before buying that plane ticket to San Francisco!

-For more information on recruitment and the IT&T sector, contact Talent International today.
+For more information on recruitment and the tech and digital sector, contact us today.